jshprentz/meetup2xibo/docs/user-manual/xibo-user-setup.rst

    Click the :guilabel:`Add User` button (2) to open the :guilabel:`Add User` dialog box.

-Enter the new user's user name and password as shown in :numref:`Figure %s <add-user-dialog>`.
+Enter the new user's user name and password, as shown in :numref:`Figure %s <add-user-dialog>`.
 Choose any meaningful user name.
 The password will never be used, so choose a long, random sequence of